 Mental Health Care While Abroad

 If you need ongoing therapy for a psychiatric condition or eating disorder, you first need to inform the Study Abroad Office.
-Ask for their help in identifying how that need will be met in your destination country.
+Ask for help in identifying how that need will be met in your destination country.
 You will also need to clarify that your health insurance will cover such care.
 Making arrangements to meet with a specific provider and clarifying payment arrangements before you go is best.
 Even if you are uncertain whether you will need psychotherapy or psychiatric care while away, clarifying the resources available and your insurance coverage ahead of time is wise.

 If you are currently on psychiatric medications, have your prescriber prescribe enough medicine for your entire stay abroad.
 Check the U.S. Department of State Consular Information Sheets to see if your medicine is legal in your destination country.
 In the event that it is not and as a safety measure, have your prescriber write a letter on letterhead stating that you are being prescribed this medicine.
 Carry medicine in the original pill bottles with the prescription label on the bottle.